christianalfoni/formsy-react/README.md

   }
 });
 ```
-Will return the server error mapped to the form input component or return the validation message set if the form input component is invalid.
-If no server error and form input component is valid it returns **null**.
+Will return the validation message set if the form input component is invalid.
+If form input component is valid it returns **null**.

 #### <a name="isvalid">isValid()</a>
 ```javascript